appium/appium-inspector/docs/session-inspector/screenshot.md

 !!! info

-    This button is not visible when using MJPEG screenshotting capabilities like `appium:mjpegServerUrl`.
+    This button is disabled when using MJPEG screenshotting capabilities like `appium:mjpegServerPort`.

 This button allows to save the currently shown screenshot to your computer as a `.PNG` file.